Online

 $995

 Success in nursing leadership requires a combination of transformational growth, professional development, and strategic decision-making skills.
 However, transitioning into higher-level roles can be challenging.
-The University of San Diego’s fully online MSN in Nursing Leadership (MSN-NL) program is designed to support this transition, equipping students with expert knowledge, clinical leadership experience, and dedicated faculty support.
+At the University of San Diego, our online MSN in Nursing Leadership (MSN-NL) program is designed to support this transition, equipping nurses with the clinical leadership experience, advanced business acumen, and mentoring from expert faculty.

 Who is the MSN-NL Degree for?

-This program is ideal for nurses at all levels of management, particularly those with strong leadership and critical-thinking skills who aspire to advance into higher-level administrative or executive roles within healthcare.
+This program is ideal for nurses at all levels – charge nurses, team leads, unit supervisors, and seasoned RNs – particularly those with strong leadership and critical-thinking skills who aspire to:

 What can you do with a nursing leadership degree?

-A nursing leadership degree opens doors to diverse career opportunities, equipping graduates with the knowledge, training, and skills to excel in various healthcare settings.
-Graduates of the MSN-NL program are likely to go on and work in a wide range of positions related to healthcare management, administration or education.
-These include:
+A nursing leadership degree can open doors to a variety of career opportunities in various healthcare and private sector settings.
+Graduates of the MSN-NL program are likely to go on and work in a wide range of positions related to healthcare management, administration, or education.
+Possible career paths include:

 • Nurse Manager